meisto/Coursera_Capstone/README.md

 **First cluster:**
 ![You should see a picture here](https://github.com/meisto/Coursera_Capstone/blob/main/images/dist_0.png)
 The first cluster is characterized by the occurence of many bakeries.
 The difference between the top and the second categorie is significant as the the top categorie occures almost thrice as much as the second.
-We could call this the baker-cluster.
+We could call this the bakery-cluster.

 **Second cluster:**
 ![You should see a picture here](https://github.com/meisto/Coursera_Capstone/blob/main/images/dist_1.png)